garrandall/popular-music-data/tracks/why-we-thugs-ice-cube.md

 Y'all wanna know why there's noise in the hood
-Cause there's drugs in the hood, thugs in the hood Nigga killed a crip and a blood in the hood (For real) Cause when niggaz get tribal
+Cause there's drugs in the hood, thugs in the hood Nigga killed a crip and a blood in the hood (For real) Cause when niggas get tribal
 It's all about survival, nobody liable
 I got caught by five-oh
 Grandmama came to court with her Bible